haberdashPI/vscode-master-key/README.md

 #### Multi-Cursor Creation and Filtering

-Quickly create multiple selections by splitting selections:
+Quickly create multiple selections, by splitting selections:

 ![example of splitting a selection](images/readme/splitselect.webp)